 Students from Melville Intermediate School used Blogger to share their development of te reo Māori and receive feedback.

-"in our school, decisions about appropriate use of digital technologies are made collaboratively with students."
+"In our school, decisions about appropriate use of digital technologies are made collaboratively with students." eLPF 2014

 Teaching and learning